Lessons Learned from My Sickness – Part 4: The Strength of Perseverance

 The Apostle James also gave this very profound reminder, “Consider it pure joy, my brothers, whenever you face trials of many kinds because you know that the testing of your faith develops perseverance.
 Perseverance must finish its work so that you may be mature and complete, not lacking anything” (James 1:2-3).

 I find the true and deep meaning of these verses in my sickness – because I experienced what it is to face suffering up close and personal.

-I discovered that indeed, perseverance has the strength to change our outlook, make us view our situation in a different perspective, and give us strength to carry on despite hardships.
+I discovered that, indeed, perseverance has the strength to change our outlook, make us view our situation from a different perspective, and give us the strength to carry on despite hardships.

 Perseverance has the strength to change sorrow to rejoicing, negative to positive, and being defeatist to victorious.

 Without perseverance, it is easy to curl into a corner and give up.
 It is easy to put our hands up and stop struggling.
 It is easy to lose hope.

 But thanks be to God for this gift of perseverance.
 He made me look at my situation and made me view it as a blessing.

 God has blessed me – because he gave me the opportunity to practice perseverance!